nok/sklearn-porter/readme.md

 Transpile trained [scikit-learn](https://github.com/scikit-learn/scikit-learn) estimators to C, Java, JavaScript and others.<br>It's recommended for limited embedded systems and critical applications where performance matters most.

+## Important

+We're hard working on the [first major release](https://github.com/nok/sklearn-porter/tree/release/1.0.0) of sklearn-porter. <br>Until that we will just release bugfixes to the stable version.

 ## Estimators

 <table>